danmath/MazeGame/README.md

 The plan for the game is to a have a 2d minimap with possible a first person 3d perspective.

 The questions are intended to be included in the build with a plist file, but that might change.

+Still desiging the UI.

+The Maze generation models are complete based on what is currently planned for the project.